 The serum appears to have a three year shelf life and must be used within 12 months of opening.

 This serum is nothing short of iconic.
-It is certainly the brand’s hero, confirmed by the fact it is their highest selling product.
-It is what Secret Essence is to Su:m37°.
+It’s certainly the brand’s hero, confirmed by the fact it is their highest selling product.
+It’s what Secret Essence is to Su:m37°.
 So, I approached this review with excitement to discover why it is such a popular product.

 Firstly, the plastic, green tinted bottle is quickly recognisable and synonymous with the brand’s green tea line.
 It is aesthetically attractive and hygienically designed with a pump to dispense product with minimum risk of contamination.
 The small cap is effective at eliminating unintentional discharge without bulk.

 The serum is slightly viscous but still runny and a little cloudy in appearance.
 It has added fragrance which accounts for its fairly strong scent which to me smells floral with a hint of lemon.
 It doesn’t irritate me but together with the citrus extracts, may cause irritation to those with sensitive skin.
 Two pumps is plenty to cover face and neck, one and half probably the ideal amount required.
 It applies easily with plenty of slip, then absorbs quite quickly too.
 This is no doubt encouraged by a significant amount of ethanol in the product, fourth on the INCI.

 I have been using it generously both day and night for almost two months and am nearly half way through the bottle.
 Liberal use sees this lasting 4-5 months but with more conservative application (maybe a single pump each time), it would probably endure 6-8 months.
 It is a generous 80ml, more than double most serums.